 Organic electronics use organic polymers or tiny molecules to manufacture electronic components for numerous novel application areas in the electronic manufacturing sector.
 Organic electronic materials are more affordable, lighter, and flexible than traditional inorganic electronics made of silicon.
 Organic electronics require fewer resources during creation, usage, and disposal and are more energy-efficient.

 Vacuum-based deposition techniques are commonly used to deposit thin films of organic materials onto the substrate surface to create small molecule organic circuits.
 Conductive polymers can be converted into organic electronics using inexpensive solution processing techniques.
 Electronic circuits can be printed directly onto big sheets of plastic by making semiconductor polymers soluble and turning them into ink.
-These materials can be produced using large-area, roll-to-roll manufacturing techniques, quickly scaled up for cheaper, more efficient production.
+These materials can be produced using large-area, roll-to-roll manufacturing techniques and quickly scaled up for cheaper, more efficient production.

 This article will share organic electronics in the electronic manufacturing sector.

-Comparison between characteristics of Organic Electronics vs Inorganic Electronics in the Electronic Manufacturing Sector
+Comparison between characteristics of Organic Electronics vs. Inorganic Electronics in the Electronic Manufacturing Sector

 - reduced costs